Cap-go/website/content/blog/moving-from-microsoft-app-center-to-capgo.md

 ## From Microsoft App Center to Capgo Cloud

-For businesses and teams using App Center, I'm happy to say that [Capgo](https://capgo.app) platform is a great alternative to App Center that provides full support for Capacitor apps.
+For businesses and teams using App Center, I'm thrilled to say that the [Capgo](https://capgo.app) platform is a great alternative to App Center that provides full support for Capacitor apps.
 Capacitor is a new way to build native mobile apps with Ionic.
-Most of Cordova plugin are supported in Capacitor.
-It's time to migrate to Cordova successor: Capacitor.
+Most of the Cordova plugins are supported in Capacitor.
+It's time to migrate to Cordova's successor: Capacitor.

 Capgo helps to streamline app delivery for hundreds of businesses and teams.